open-contracting/kingfisher-collect/docs/cli.rst

 checkall
 --------

 Checks that spiders are documented and well-implemented.
+It reports whether:

+-  The names of files, classes and spiders mismatch.
-It reports whether information is missing, out-of-order, or unexpected in the docstring, and if an expected spider argument isn't implemented.
+-  Information is missing, unexpected or out-of-order in the docstring, including spider arguments.
+-  A publication in the Data Registry has GitHub issues, but isn't frozen, or vice versa.

 .. code-block:: bash